haoqili/Android_DIPLOMA_CAMERA/docs/camera_diploma_details.md

 - If the request is taking too long, you might see: "xxx is not responding.
 Would you like to close it?
 'Wait' 'Okay'".
 If people press 'Okay'. the app crashes.
 If people press 'Wait' the app continues normally.
 Don't press anything else

+- the logs are saved on the sd card, look for csm*

 Notes in chronological order
 ==============================